dkulp2/cnvs/pl/README.txt

 Prediction:

-Set params in cnv_seg.sh and run
+Adjust configuration variables in ../conf/site.conf and ../conf/cnv.conf.

+Run cnv_seg.sh
+Output is in $workDir